xbcsmith/epr-workshop/10-epr-cdevents/02-epr-cdevents.md

 go run main.go
 ```

+---

+## Send a CDEvent

 You should see a log stating that we have begin consuming records.

 Now we create a new event with a CDEvents payload:

-Note: make sure to change the `event_receiver_id` to match the receiver we created earlier.
+Note: make sure to change the `event_receiver_id` to match the receiver we
+created earlier.

 Create an event: